Metaphysical sculptures by George Perendia

 After an early start in the mid 70’s as a conceptual artist with exhibitions of graphic works such as one based on the performance “Einstein on the Beach” by Philip Glass and Robert Wilson in 1976, George undertook training at two art colleges gaining a degree in Fine Art in 1984.

 During the 1980s he travelled around Europe and US visiting some the major exhibitions, meeting and taking part in discussions with critics (e.g. A.B.
-Oliva and C. Argan), artist (e.g. Cesar) and gallerists.
-Since his move to England he has taken part in several group shows at various galleries including London Riverside Studios and The Contact Gallery in Norwich.
+Oliva and C. Argan) and artist (e.g. Cesar).
+Since his move to England he has taken part in several group shows at various galleries including London Riverside Studios and The Contact Gallery in Norwich, Foundry (London, 2004, 2005), Phoenix Center, Exeter (2005) and most recently, at Le Salon des Arts, Paris (Dec.
+2015).

 In addition to his art training, George also gained a degree in Electronics and an MSc in Computer Graphics with his work on computer modelling of Cubist art style.
 He also studied Sociology of Culture, read on linguistics and its applications in design of architectural and urban spaces.
 This study resulted in him taking part in developing design proposals for public and memorial spaces in several world cities such as New York.

 With the members of Ionist Art group in the late 1980s and again in the late 1990s, he took part in a series of discussions between artists and scientists.
-George is currently a member of the Free Painters and Sculptors artists’ association.
+He was a member of the Free Painters and Sculptors artists’ association and researches stochastic phenomena and their implications for human environment and history.

 Recent Exhibitions: